 Beneath the belly of the 20-person aircraft, the verdant jungle foliage of Madidi National Park, Bolivia scrambles to extract itself from a chaotic knot of dense branches, and indistinct clouds of crimson wings suggest macaws in flight through lofty treetops.
 Low mountains occasionally sprout from the landscape, but the miles of dense green are repetitive and unending.
 The only landmark from which to take a bearing is the meandering River Bení which cleaves through the jungle, washing past the dusty town of Rurrenabaque.

 Madidi National Park: one of the most diverse places on earth

 Tourism has arrived slowly to this part of Bolivia.
-Finding fame in the early 90s thanks to “Back from Tuichi”, the tale of an Israeli and his companions’ ill-fated expedition into uncharted, Amazonian rainforest, Rurrenabaque has the sense of being a vessel for tourism rather than an authentic Bolivian town.
+Finding fame in the early 90s thanks to “Lost in the Jungle”, the tale of an Israeli and his companions’ ill-fated expedition into uncharted, Amazonian rainforest, Rurrenabaque has the sense of being a vessel for tourism rather than an authentic Bolivian town.

 Despite the town’s inauthenticity, Madidi National Park itself contains 11% of the world’s bird species and has been recognised as one of the most diverse places on earth.